You are here

 While Migiel teaches and works on a wide array of texts and authors from the Italian Middle Ages to the present day, she is known primarily for her feminist readings of medieval and Renaissance Italian literature.
 Her best-known publication is A Rhetoric of the “Decameron,” which received the MLA’s 2004 Howard R. Marraro Prize for outstanding scholarship in Italian.
-Her book, The Ethical Dimension of the “Decameron,” was published by the University of Toronto Press in 2015.
+Her book, The Ethical Dimension of the “Decameron,” was published by the University of Toronto Press in 2015 and received the MLA's 2016 Howard R. Marraro Prize.
 In her recent and ongoing research, Migiel is especially interested in how literary works engage us in reflection about our ethical choices.

 Senior Associate Dean for Social Science

 Ted O'Donoghue is Zubrow Professor of Economics in the Department of Economics.
 As Senior Associate Dean in the College of Arts & Sciences, O'Donoghue oversees the social science disciplines and a number of interdisciplinary programs.
 He also serves as liaison to the university on the College’s international programs and provides oversight of graduate education.